 Application of Temperature Measurements

 The temperature profiles allow to detect certain patterns in the atmosphere like temperature inversions in the troposphere.
-The temperature and humidity radiometers are also used in the meteorological surveillance tool of nuclear power plants (CN-MET).
+The temperature and humidity radiometers are also used in the meteorological surveillance tool of nuclear power plants (EMER-Met).

 Measurement of Stratospheric Ozone